MicrosoftDocs/quantum-docs-pr/articles/overview/how-to-learn-quantum-computing.md

 ---
-title: How to learn quantum computing?
+title: How to learn quantum computing
 description: Resources for basic math and physics knowledge to help you get started with quantum computing.
 author: natke
 ms.author:  nakersha